 The Society promotes education, training and research in cardiovascular intervention and develops and upholds clinical and professional standards.

 Education and Training

 BCIS provides a large array of educational material from a variety of sources, presentations, audiocasts and webcasts from previous conferences including both AHP and ACI.
 Clinical cases, publication reviews and news.

-Every year we support trainees in interventional cardiology with basic and advanced courses, international fellowships and abstract and clinical case competitions.
+Every year we support trainees in interventional cardiology with a two-day comprehensive course, international fellowships and abstract and clinical case competitions.

 The Society continuously audits interventional activity in the UK each year and is central to maintaining high clinical standards with the national audit cycle together with publically available operator and institutional outcome data.